 - Don't use one.
-Focus on getting a job directly through a school.
+Instead of looking up reviews on recruiters focus on getting a job directly through a school.
 That's what I would do.
 For example, go look at Dave's ESL Cafe for jobs in Korea and I'd estimate that 90% of the jobs there are through recruiters.
 However, the remaining 10% are usually the better jobs.
 I go into more detail about that in this video.

 - If you have to use one then use one that's getting paid by the school unless of course you want give to them money.